Syllabus

 Meeting Times:

 We’ll have a lecture-style meeting twice a week.
-Attendance is mandatory.
+Attendance is required (please see the Participation and Attendance section of the syllabus.

 Lectures are on Mondays and Wednesdays, 1:10pm - 2:30pm (section: S01) or 2:40pm - 4:00pm (section: S02), Library Room 389.